pdpdhp/multielementmesher/README.md

 #General chordwise growth ratio for node distribution over the wing, flap, and slat.
 set srfgr 1.25

-#chordwise growth ratio for node distribution over the wing's lower surface.
+#Chordwise growth ratio for node distribution over the wing's lower surface.
 set srfgrwl 1.2

-#chordwise growth ratio for node distribution over the slat's upper surface.
+#Chordwise growth ratio for node distribution over the slat's upper surface.
 set srfgrfu 1.2

 #GRID DIMENSION:
 #--------------------------------------------
-# 2D DIMENSIONAL MESH (YES/NO)
+#2D DIMENSIONAL MESH (YES/NO)
 set model_2D YES

-# QUASI 2D MESH (YES/NO)
+#QUASI 2D MESH (YES/NO)
-set model_Q2D NO
+set model_Q2D YES

-# Span dimension for quasi 2d model in -Y direction (max 3.0)
+#Span dimension for quasi 2d model in -Y direction (max 3.0)
 set span 1.0

-# Fix number of points in spanwise direction?
+#Fix number of points in spanwise direction?
 If YES, indicate number of points below.
 (YES/NO)
 set fixed_snodes YES

-# Number of points in spanwise direction.
+#Number of points in spanwise direction.
 This parameter will be ignored
-# If you opt NO above, this is set automatically based on maximum spacing over wing, slat and flap.
+#If you opt NO above, this is set automatically based on maximum spacing over wing, slat and flap.
 set span_dimension 4

 #CAE EXPORT: